Potaaeeto/NetflixReact/README.md

 # Netflix React - Frontend Clone 🔴

-As part of my training at [Le Reacteur](https://www.lereacteur.io/) to become a full-stack developer, we were tasked with recreating a simple page of [Netflix](https://www.netflix.com/fr/) website, using the .json file given by the bootcamp.
+As part of my training at [Le Reacteur](https://www.lereacteur.io/) to become a full-stack developer, we were tasked with recreating a simple [Netflix](https://www.netflix.com/fr/) website, using the .json file given by the bootcamp.

-_This website is just an exercice and will not be deployed or used, beside as a portfolio piece.
-All the images used are not my property._
+_This website is just an exercise and will not be deployed or used, besides as a portfolio piece.
+All the images and links used are not my property._

 ## Overview 🚀

-Check the live demo [here](https://potaaeeto.github.io/NetflixReact/) and test it! 😊
+Check out the live demo [here](https://potaaeeto.github.io/NetflixReact/) and test it! 😊

-It is built mainly using ReactJS and CSS.
+It is mainly built using ReactJS and CSS.

 <img src="./src/assets/imgs/desktop.png" alt="desktop netflix react page" width="500"/>